Signal peptide: Alternate secretion mechanisms

-Nonclassical signal sequences
+Nonclassical sequences

 Signal peptides are usually located at the N-terminus of proteins.
-However, some proteins have C-terminal or internal signal peptides (examples: peroxisomal targeting signal and nuclear localisation signal).
-The structure of these nonclassical signal peptides differs strongly from the N-terminal signal peptides.
+Some have C-terminal or internal signal peptides (examples: peroxisomal targeting signal and nuclear localisation signal).
+The structure of these nonclassical signal peptides differs vastly from the N-terminal signal peptides.

 Nomenclature

 Signal peptides are not to be confused with the leader peptides sometimes encoded by leader mRNA, although both are sometimes ambiguously referred to as "leader peptides."
 These other leader peptides are short polypeptides that do not function in protein localization, but instead may regulate transcription or translation of the main protein, and are not part of the final protein sequence.
 This type of leader peptide primarily refers to a form of gene regulation found in bacteria, although a similar mechanism is used to regulate eukaryotic genes, which is referred to as uORFs (upstream open reading frames).

+Signal peptide as a therapeutic target

+Signal peptide is a potential (therapeutic) antiviral target.
+The stable signal peptides (SSPs) of mammarenavirus viral glycoprotein precursors re-associate with mature spike proteins after their co-translational cleavage.
+SSPs with a penultimate N-terminus glycine are a target for NMT inhibitors, which inhibit the myristoylation of signal peptides and target the signal peptide for proteasomal degradation, affecting virus–cellular fusion.